How Children Are Harmed in Texas Daycare Centers

 If your child was injured in a private daycare or after-school care center in Texas, contact the experienced daycare injury legal team at the Button Law Firm.
-We represent children from all over Texas, including but not limited to West Texas, Houston metroplex and the Dallas metroplex.
-We are dedicated to protecting children from harm, and we will make sure the daycare center and childcare worker responsible for your child’s injury are held accountable.
-Connect with us through the link on this page or call us at 214-888-2216.
+We represent children from all over Texas, including but not limited to West Texas, Houston, and Dallas/Fort Worth (DFW).
+We are dedicated to protecting children from harm, and we will make sure the daycare center and childcare worker responsible for your child’s injury are held accountable – as we have helped guide many parents and families within Midland, Houston, Dallas, and the surrounding areas.

 Read One Client's Experience Following Injuries Caused By Daycare Negligence and Abuse